ITHwang/mns-conference/main.md

 - Following the trend, from December 2021, Korean Navy has started to construct the Naval Regulation Chatbot system, in which users can input what they wanna ask about regulation and get the answer from the LLM.
 - As a matter of fact, the current naval regulation search system only depends on keyword-based search algorithm which cannot find proper regulations unless words in a query and regulations are exactly matched each other.
 - Therefore, to increase accessibility to regulations and utilization of them, our project aims to make the Naval Regulation Chatbot which can analyze a query semantically and response to the query in a dialog form.
-- This system can contribute to heightening the efficiency of work and providing useful guidelines for junior officers.
+- This system can contribute to improve the efficiency of work and providing useful guidelines for junior officers.

 ## # 4
 - However, current LLMs are struggling with hallucinating problem which means that they sometimes generate text that factually incorrect or nonsensical.